raspberrypilearning/count-the-creatures/en/step_2.md

-## Detecting colours
+## Detect colours

-In this step you will learn how to use the `video`{:class="block3extensions"} extension to detect different colours on the screen.
-Get your three different coloured plain pieces of paper or objects ready!
+In this step, you will learn how to use the `Video Sensing`{:class="block3extensions"} extension blocks to detect different colours on the screen.
+Get your three different-coloured plain pieces of paper or objects ready!

 --- task ---